stewardwilf/serverless-functions/README.md

 * Add easier local deployment and testing functionality using serverless offline/ SAM
 * convert type to module
 * convert helpers.js to typescript
+* improved CI pipeline
+* improve typing.
+Some functions do not have return type etc